 ECUADOR: Quito and the Highlands (extended gallery)

-UNESCO honored City of Quito as a World Heritage Site in 1978.
 Quito was founded in 1534 on the ruins of an Inca city.
 Despite the 1917 earthquake, the city has the best-preserved, least altered historic center in Latin America.
+The City of Quito is honored as a UNESCO World Heritage Site.

 Add any of the above images to your Cart for purchase using my Portfolio site.

 Photos above include: Historic Quito.
-Beautiful hummingbirds of Bellavista Cloud Forest Reserve, between Quito and Mindo.
+The atmospheric eco lodge and beautiful hummingbirds of Bellavista Cloud Forest Reserve, between Quito and Mindo.
 Otavalo’s handicraft and animal markets.
 Cotopaxi volcano.
 Quilotoa crater lake.

 ECUADOR: Galápagos Islands (extended gallery)

-In 1959, Ecuador declared 97% of the land area of the Galápagos Islands to be Galápagos National Park, which UNESCO registered as a World Heritage Site in 1978.
-Ecuador created the Galápagos Marine Reserve in 1986 (strengthened in 1998), which UNESCO appended in 2001.
+In 1959, Ecuador declared 97% of the land area of the Galápagos Islands to be Galápagos National Park.
+Ecuador created the Galápagos Marine Reserve in 1986 (strengthened in 1998).
+Both are honored as a UNESCO a World Heritage Site.

 Add any of the above images to your Cart for purchase using my Portfolio site.
 Photos above include: Red lava erupts from La Cumbre volcano.
 Pinnacle Rock.
 Kicker Rock.
 Charles Darwin Research Station.
 Puerto Baquerizo Moreno, capital of the Galápagos Islands.
 Wildlife: Galapagos Giant Tortoises, green sea turtles, Boobies (Blue-footed, Red-footed, and Nazca), Frigatebirds, Waved Albatross, Flightless Cormorant, Galapagos Penguin, Swallow-tailed Gull, Brown Pelicans, Yellow-crowned Night Heron, Great Blue Heron, Striated Heron, Galapagos Dove, Galapagos Marine and Land Iguanas, Galapagos Sea Lions, Lava Lizards, Sally Lightfoot (red lava crab), scorpion, and more.